Liam Napier: How Ireland made the case for No 1 in the world against the All Blacks

 There was no lack of effort or attitude from the All Blacks but, this time, when the pressure hit, even their leaders made mistakes.

-The lineout didn't execute down the stretch; Kieran Read, while brilliant in many other aspects, couldn't re-gather his charge-down with Jack Goodhue looming up outside him and the line open.
+The lineout didn't execute down the stretch; the scrum wobbled, Kieran Read, while strong in other aspects, couldn't re-gather his charge-down with Jack Goodhue looming up outside him and the line open.

 After making one decisive second half burst Beauden Barrett, superb off the tee, threw an offload to an Irishman.